instructure/canvas-lms/doc/api/editor_button_placement.md

     button.
 This can be overridden by language-specific settings if desired by using the labels setting.
 This is required if a text value is not set on the main tool configuration.

--   icon_url &lt;url&gt; (required if not set on main tool configuration)
+-   icon_url &lt;url&gt; (optional)

     The URL for an icon that identifies your tool in the RCE toolbar.
-It is recommended that this icon be at least 16x16 px,in PNG or SVG format, and The url must be an https (SSL) URL.
-This setting is required if icon_url is not set on the main tool configuration.
+The icon will be shown at 16x16 pixels in the editor toolbar, and at 28x28 pixels in the editor's listing of all tools.
+It is recommended that this icon be in PNG or SVG format.
+The url must be an https (SSL) URL.

+    After April 2024, if a tool does not provide an icon_url on the editor_button placement or the main tool configuration, a default icon based on the first letter of the tool's name will be used.
+Before this change, if a tool does not provide an icon_url, the editor_button placement will be removed from the tool's install configuration, and the tool will not be shown in the editor_button placement.

 -   labels: &lt;set of locale-label pairs&gt; (optional)